njsmith/posy/pybi/README.md

   - A pybi tagged `macosx_11_0_universal2` (= x86-64 + arm64 support
-    in the same binary) might be able to use wheels tagged as `macosx_11_0_arm64`, but only if it's installed on an "Apple Silicon" machine.
+    in the same binary) might be able to use wheels tagged as `macosx_11_0_arm64`, but only if it's installed on an "Apple Silicon" machine and running in arm64 mode.

-  In these two cases, an installation tool can still work out the appropriate set of wheel tags by computing the local platform tags, taking the wheel tag templates from `pybi.json`, and swapping in the actual supported platforms in place of the magic `PLATFORM` string.
-Since pybi installers already need to compute platform tags to pick a pybi in the first place, this is pretty simple.
+  In these two cases, an installation tool can still work out the appropriate set of wheel tags by computing the local platform tags, taking the wheel tag templates from `Pybi-Wheel-Tag`, and swapping in the actual supported platforms in place of the magic `PLATFORM` string.
+Since pybi installers already need to compute platform tags to pick a pybi in the first place, this shouldn't be a huge burden.

   However, there are other cases that are even more complicated: